jyang81/basecamp-react/README.md

 $ npm start or yarn start
 ```

-Live site is hosted at https://base-camp.netlify.com (Please log in with `email: demo@demo.com & pw: demo` for optimal experience)
+Live site is hosted at https://base-camp.netlify.com (Please log in with `email: demo@demo.com & pw: demo` for a sample user experience)

 ## Screenshot